sevonj/soundfont-compiler/readme.md

 ## What?

 SoundFont Compiler is a command-line tool for creating soundfonts.
 Unlike most other tools, it isn't designed around a workflow of editing soundfonts.
-Instead, the binary soundfont file is generated from "source code" comprising text and audio files.
+Instead, the soundfont binary is generated from "source code" comprising text and audio files.

 ## Why?